 The most common cause of green water is lots of light, lots of nutrients and maybe a big silt layer on the bottom of the pond.
-The phytoplankton – the algae suspended in the water – use the light and the nutrients that are free in the system and cause the pond water to become green.
+Phytoplankton – the algae suspended in the water – uses the light and the abundant nutrients, to cause the pond water to become green.

 The simplest solution is an ultra-violet clarifier.
 You need a pump, a hose, and a power supply.
-You pump the water through the UV and back into the pond.
-The UV is basically a bulb.
-The ultra-violet light breaks down the cell walls of the floating green algae that make the water green.
+You pump the water through the clarifier and back into the pond.
+The clarifier is basically an ultra-violet (UV) light bulb.
+The UV light breaks down the cell walls of the floating green algae that makes the water green.
 UV’s are very efficient and very effective.
 However, the problem with them is that they do not actually solve the problem, they just mask it.

-By adding the UV, and killing the phytoplankton, you very often swap green water for filamentous algae which use up the spare nutrients and light which are still there.
-So you can actually end up with almost a worse problem because the underlying cause is excess nutrients.
-Green water, and quite often duck weed, are often a signal that it is time to clean your pond out.
+By adding the UV, and killing the phytoplankton, you very often swap green water for filamentous algae.
+This type of algae uses up the spare nutrients and light, which are still present in the pond.
+So, you can actually end up with almost a worse problem because the underlying cause is excess nutrients.
+Green water, and quite often duck weed, are often a sign that it is time to clean your pond out.
 Back to FAQs.

 My pond is overgrown.

 If you have a small pool and the plants have not been managed for a number of years, you can simply cut them back or pull some of them out.
-You do have to be careful however as very often these pools have good water quality because the plants are absorbing the nutrients.
-The key thing then, is not to rip out too many of the plants because you can go from clear, relatively nice-looking water to something full of algae, simply because you have pulled too many of the plants out.
+You do have to be careful however, as very often these pools have good water quality because the plants are absorbing the nutrients.
+The key thing, is not to remove too many of the plants because you can go from clear, relatively nice-looking water to something full of algae, simply because you have taken out too many.

-If you have a much bigger pond, a lake or a lochan then commonly some of the problems are with some of the very vigorous plants like bulrush or Norfolk reed and these need spraying off, and that is the best way to control them.
+If you have a much bigger pond, a lake or a lochan then commonly some of the problems are with some of the very vigorous plants like bulrush or Norfolk reed.
+These need spraying off, as that is the best way to control them.
 Ideally you do not plant Typha (bulrush) or Norfolk reed in ornamental systems simply because they tend to take over completely.
-There is also a small-leafed lily called Nymphoides peltata which you have to avoid like the plague and these all need spraying in order to control them.
+There is also a small-leafed lily called Nymphoides peltata, which you have to avoid like the plague and these all need spraying in order to control them.
 Back to FAQs

 Invasive alien species in ponds

-The worst of these is Crassula helmsii, the New Zealand pygmy weed.
-It is also called Tillaea recurva.
+The worst of these is Crassula helmsii, also known as New Zealand pygmy weed.
 It is light green, will grow in damp ground and under water to quite deep levels and will just fill a pond completely.
-It is still a plant, so it still provides habitat for invertebrates and so on but it does out-compete native plants and does not support as much wildlife as native plants.
-It is very troublesome.
+It is still a plant, so it still provides habitat for invertebrates and so on, but it does out-compete native plants and does not support as much wildlife as native plants.
+Unfortunately it is very troublesome.
 Once you have it, it is extremely difficult to get rid of other than stripping the whole pond completely back to the liner and starting again.
 Back to FAQs